 The dosing schedules are once a month for Nexgard and Simparica and once every three months for Bravecto.

-How The Preventives Work
+How Oral Flea And Tick Preventives Work

 These flea treatments are oral medications.
 The drugs come in a soft chew that your dog can eat like a treat.
 After your dog takes the chew, the drugs circulate in the blood, and when a flea or tick bites your dog, it’s exposed to the chemical.
-This exposure will kill fleas and ticks.
+This will kill fleas and ticks.

 Nexgard (afoxolaner)